Gajrowskie

-Gajrowskie is a village in the administrative district of Gmina Wydminy, within Giżycko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 14 km north-east of Wydminy, 29 km east of Giżycko, and 116 km east of the regional capital Olsztyn.
+Gajrowskie (Friedrichsheyde, 1938–1945: Friedrichsheide) is a village in the administrative district of Gmina Wydminy, within Giżycko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
 It is located in the region of Masuria.

 History

 In the past, the village was also known in Polish as Gajrówka and Gerejówki.

 On 16 February 1946, it was the site of the Battle of Gajrowskie, the largest battle between Polish anti-communist partisans and communist forces in Masuria.